ps-pat/Moonshine.jl/docs/src/quickstart.md

     If you've never encountered it before in another language, the ellipsis ("...") is an operator that performs an operation known as "splatting".
-It allows using elements of a collection as positional arguments in a function call rather than passing the collection itself as a single argument.
+It allows using elements of a collection as positional arguments in a function call, rather than passing the collection itself as a single argument.

     For more details, see [`...`](@extref) in the official documentation.